Derek J Taylor

 'I discovered it's sometimes wise to be frightened,' Derek confesses.

-He went on to work for the BBC before becoming Chief Executive of the world’s biggest TV news agency owned by The Associated Press of America.
+He went on to work for the BBC, then Price Waterhouse before becoming Chief Executive of the world’s biggest TV news agency owned by The Associated Press of America.

 He now lives with his wife, Maggie in the Cotswolds in the heart of the English countryside, where he pursues his twin passions of history and writing.
-He has one son, Dan, a philosophy lecturer.
+His Magna Carta in 20 Places topped the Kindle politial history best-seller list.
+He has one son, Dan, a philosophy lecturer, and is the proud grandfather of Nathan, actor, karate devotee and mathematician (at age four-and-three-quarters!).

 Christ Church, Oxford